mollywoodnini/ga-z270x-ug/README.md

 You can map the keys how you like.
 However, Logitech G keys do not allow mapping past F12.
 You can use an LUA script to map it as you wish.
 I have a G910.
 I forked an existing gist and modified it. https://gist.github.com/cbabb/85047be7ced0f789c3c7a5941603cd7a

+## Audio Input/Output

+AppleALC with an unmodified AppleHDA, using layout 11.

+* Out: Digital Out, Internal Speakers, Line out, Line out.
+* In: Internal mic, Line in
+* USB In: Logitech HD Pro Webcam C910, Razer Kraken 7.1

+Internal speakers is used when plugging into the rear (green) speaker jack.
+When the webcam is plugged in, it creates an audio problem for programs like Premiere Pro or Audition.
+Not sure what the issue is there.
+If you are a gamer, like myself, and do like to stream I have not ran into any problem using a USB headset with mic or the webcam.
+If you want to set that up, [here is a great video](https://www.youtube.com/watch?v=F2OzfwFHjhE).

 # Final notes